28anmol/git_cheatsheet/README.md

 - Basically when you merge two branches with conflict, you resolve it manually, then you need to `git add` the file and perform `git commit` afterwards. `git merge` is also basically merging+commiting with a message essentially.
 If there are no conflicts, you can merge with editor open, you type in the merge message, save and close and you see that the file has been merged with a commit successfully in the terminal.
 - If you want to move your `HEAD` to a previous commit, or you want to go back in time or you want to branch from past, you have to use `<commit-hash>` or the commit id you see on `git log` to do all that stuff.
 It helps you time travel in git branches to mend your faults or to experiment on a version from the past without affecting the main branch.
 - Stashing is meant for temporary purpose only.
 It should be used very carefully and one shouldn't be heavily dependent on it.
+- Use Git Graph, source control extensions in vs code to view your files simultaneously being updated through the command line interface.
+- Default text editor such as vim, gdit, nano and sublime can also be used to edit the code, upto you.
+In this case, VS code is the prime text editor in use.
+- Many a times, it happens that merging of main/master branch happens on a side branch where you are working on some experiment to check/merge the latest updates so not a surprise
+- Once a side/regular branch is merged on main/master branch, you can still work on side branch and merge it again with new features or bug fixes etc.